 I also decided to use lemons to avoid chemicals, so I made elderflower cordial without citric acid.

-The procedure itself is very easy, and it doesn't take more than 5 minutes.
+The procedure to make the elderflower cordial itself is very easy, and it doesn't take more than 5 minutes.

 I was really worried it would turn out shabby and dull but it is actually really nice!

-Little tips for those who live in the city:
+Little tips to pick elderflowers for those who live in the city:

 1) I picked the flowers from the trees that were hidden in the middle of the park to avoid the polluted ones near to the street and it is really important to pick them when the sun is shining to get the maximum flavour from them.